flenniken/metar/docs/project.rst

 Build
 =================

-You build metar using the m nimble task.
-This builds the release version of the exe and python library.
+You build the release version of metar using the m nimble task.
+This builds both the exe and python library.
+For example:

 ::
   cd ~/code/metar